grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-Benjamin: OK, I can see that there's a train ID, which is... the same as the one in the request, right?
+Benjamin: OK, I can see that there's a train ID, which is... the same as the one in the request, I suppose?

 Johnny: Right.
-This is a way to correlate the request with the response.

 Benjamin: ...and there is a reservation ID that is probably assigned by our application.